dittolooch/dittolooch.github.io/about.md

 I am not a software developer (yet) but I am working on becoming one in the near future.

-I am currently working on [Timmy](https://timmy.rent), a rent-a-friend platform that allows individuals to sell their companionship by the hour.

 ## Contact